 In other words, lives can be saved and improved through the use of technology.

-See how BLUETOWN provides low-cost, sustainable Wi-Fi solutions to connect people in rural areas of the world:
+See how BLUETOWN provides low-cost, sustainable Wi-Fi solutions to connect people in rural areas of the world in this video: (Scroll down to get hands on advice from BLUETOWN’s Partnership Manager).

 Technology + Development = Techvelopment